Product Update: Unified markets and more

-In our ‘Downloads & Revenue’ and ‘Engagement’ pages, we provide unified metrics that show you the totals for iOS and Google Play app stores.
+In our ‘Downloads & Revenue’ and ‘Engagement’ pages, we provide unified metrics showing the totals for iOS and Google Play app stores.

 Things You Should Know

-- Download your market straight to a CSV (only place where you can download time-series publisher and company information)
+- Download your market straight to a CSV (the only place where you can download time-series publisher and company information)

 - Our performance data is made fresh daily, just like our coffee.

 - Apptopians love feedback.
 Let us know what you think of the new release.
-Your customer success manager is here to answer your questions and help you be successful using the product.
+Your customer success manager is here to answer your questions and help you successfully use the product.
 Cheers!

 To learn more about Apptopia or this recent product update, contact us today.